lpinzari/sql-psql-udy/00_psql_setup/07_foreign_key.md

 4. `[ON DELETE delete action]`, `[ON UPDATE update action]`: Finally, specify the delete and update actions in the ON DELETE and ON UPDATE clauses.

 The delete and update actions determine the behaviors when the primary key in the parent table is deleted and updated.

-Since the primary key is rarely updated, the `ON UPDATE` action is not often used in practice.
+**Since the primary key is rarely updated**, the `ON UPDATE` **action is not often used in practice**.
 We’ll focus on the `ON DELETE` action.

 PostgreSQL supports the following actions: